 1. Fixed – As implied, this type of guard installs directly on a machine.
 Depending on the equipment, it could also come preinstalled.
 Often, when a business has a new machine delivered, one without a guard, it will contact a reputable source for machine guarding services.
 That allows an expert to put the guard on before anyone operates the equipment.

 2. Interlocked – In this case, the guard works to disengage the machine automatically any time there is a trigger on the tripping mechanism.
-Based on how a professional installs the guard, it could turn off just the machine or shut down all power.
+Based on how a professional install the industrial safety guard, it could turn off just the machine or shut down all power.

 3. Adjustable – There are even adjustable industrial machine guarding options.
 That means a technician can adjust the guard based on several factors, such as the type of stock used.
-Often, companies that provide services for machine guarding in Ontario recommend this for multi-function equipment.
+Often, machine guarding companies that provide services for machine guarding in Ontario recommends this for multi-function equipment.

 4. Self-adjusting – With this particular guard, the protective barrier adjusts automatically based on the stock in the machine.

 Remember, industrial machine guarding should remain in place at all times, if possible.
 The only occasions that someone might remove it is for maintenance but only after disabling the equipment.

 Your Most Trusted Source for Machine Guarding in Ontario

 For machine guards, as well as a host of other products that enhance both health and safety in the workplace, contact us at S.A.F.E.
 Engineering Inc. One of our representatives will gladly assess your needs and then make the appropriate recommendation based on their findings.